We Tested the Best Backpacks for 2025: See Our Reviews

 Out of all the camera backpacks we’ve tested, we often find ourselves coming back to the Peak Design Everyday Backpack.
 Why?
 It’s the right size, it’s comfortable to wear, and comes packed with more thoughtful design details than can be covered in this review.

-The exterior is durable enough to withstand the elements and has a clean, modern aesthetic, while the inside houses a ton of smart pockets, including laptop and tablet sleeves.
 I love that I can customize it according to the day’s packing needs (thank you, Peak Design’s origami FlexFold dividers!), but most of all, I love that I don’t need to open the top flap to reach my camera (or stow it away) while on the move – I just flip the backpack around my body and access the main compartment from either side of the bag.
 It’s that easy.

 • High-quality materials throughout